mneumegen/ec2-gaming/README.md

 * **price-to-low** - Your bid price for the spot price is too low.
 Try bumping the `spotPrice` up in `config.json`
 * **capacity-not-available** - There's no servers available for spot requests.
 Try changing `useSpotImage` to false.
+* When opening In-Home sharing the remote computer is visible but has a Status: Not connected** - Force Steam to check for updates on your locally and remotely.

 ## Optimizations

 * Install RDP software that can open RDP links on the command line.
 If you switch `useRDPLink` to true the script will do run open rdp://username:password@xx.xxx.xxx.
 [CoRD](http://cord.sourceforge.net/) does this, Microsoft Remote Desktop does not.
-* Once you've changed the password and logged into steam go into the AWS Console and create image of the instance.
-Set `imageId` to the image you've just created and `password` to your new password and it will automatically log you in and start up steam next time you run the script.
+* Once you change the Windows password and log into Steam (click Remember my password), go into the AWS Console and create an image of the instance.
+Set `imageId` to the image you've just created and `password` to your new password and it will automatically log you in and start up Steam next time you run the script.